-A pantry should serve a client if they reside in the state of Washington.
+- A pantry should serve a client if they reside in the state of Washington.
 Again, ID or documentation cannot be required.
-The client may be referred to another food pantry that services the client's home address.
-Never deny people a normal allocation of food (emergency or overnight-only bags are not necessary to stay in compliance with service area rules)
+Never deny people a normal allocation of food (emergency or overnight-only bags are not necessary to stay in compliance with service area rules). - As of 03/26/21 The requirement for clients to reside in the organization's service county has been removed.
+Now the only requirement an organization may impose is (that they reside within this state.) - Clients may receive TEFAP commodities from more than one organization,

-- Review which data you collect for funders and organizations other than the WSDA. - O Which of these organizations still fund your work? - What data can you safely stop collecting? - o How else can you collect this information without asking clients for it? - Is everyone who conducts client intake trained on what to do if someone declines to answer?
+- Review which data you collect for funders and organizations other than the WSDA. - Which of these organizations still fund your work? - What data can you safely stop collecting? - How else can you collect this information without asking clients for it? - Is everyone who conducts client intake trained on what to do if someone declines to answer?